You might have heard of QoS, which is short for Quality of Service. It’s a common and practical feature among home Wi-Fi routers.

 You might have heard of the two terms above, with the former as the solution to fix the latter.

-Still, "Smart Queue Management" (SQM) and "Bufferbloat" have been widely employed, often in vague or ambiguous ways, among online clickbait content and certain hardware vendors' marketing ploys.
-In most cases, they are as irrelevant as the overhyped dBi value of a Wi-Fi broadcaster.
+Still, “Smart Queue Management” (SQM) and “Bufferbloat” have been widely used, often in vague or ambiguous ways, in online clickbait content and certain hardware vendors’ marketing campaigns.
+In most cases, they are as irrelevant and overhyped as the dBi value of a Wi-Fi broadcaster.

 When Quality of Service applies, and when it doesn’t

-As mentioned above, QoS is synonymous with prioritization.
+As mentioned above, QoS is about prioritization.
 So, you only need it in situations where prioritizing is required.

-We need to prioritize when the broadband bandwidth is not enough for all online applications of a local network simultaneously.
-This is when the Internet speed is the bottleneck.
+We need to prioritize when the broadband bandwidth is insufficient for all online applications of a local network to run simultaneously.
+That’s when the Internet speed is the bottleneck.

-The faster your Internet and the fewer applications you have, the less likely you'll need QoS.
-The precise ratio depends on the situation, but in my experience, below are the degrees to which QoS applies based on Internet bandwidth.
+The faster your Internet and the fewer applications you have, the less likely you’ll need QoS.
+The precise ratio depends on the situation, but based on my experience, the following are the degrees to which QoS applies, depending on the Internet bandwidth.

-The numbers apply to both download and upload, whichever needs prioritization.
-A Cable Internet connection tends to have slower upload than download.
+The numbers below apply to both download and upload, whichever needs prioritization.
+A cable Internet connection tends to have slower upload speeds than download speeds.
+Also, this assumes that the local network’s wiring or Wi-Fi is faster than the broadband.

-• Between 100Mpbs and 500Mbps: It's generally a good idea to have QoS.
+- Between 100Mbps and 500Mbps: It’s generally a good idea to have QoS.

-• Between 500Mbps and 1Gbps: You mostly don't need QoS, but it's a good idea to have it when there's a file-sharing station, such as BitTorrent, within the network.
+- Between 500Mbps and 1Gbps: You mostly don’t need QoS, but it’s a good idea to have it when there’s a file-sharing station, such as BitTorrent, within the network.
+You need to give this device the lowest priority.

-In short, QoS is generally only applicable when the Internet bandwidth is less than you need.
+In short, QoS is generally only applicable when the Internet bandwidth is less than what you’d like it to be.
 If you have super-fast broadband, this feature is generally not necessary.
-That's been my general experience after months of living with 10Gbps Fiber-optic broadband.

 Internet speeds vs. QoS: Mind the gap!